 Ravi Achukola: When we say data lake, we are pivoting to the federal data lake approach.
 Given the multiple cloud vendors, the key is to talk about integrating all kinds of data into the data lake and distributing the data to data marts and warehouses.
 The data lake serves for Corley to get the data and mash up the data as per how it is being consumed across the ecosystem.

 Neelesh Ajmani: Both data lake and data warehouse can sit together to meet both types of use cases that are mutually independent.
 Data warehouses are essential for analytics purposes, which is vital for any business.

 Whereas, data lake helps you assemble all kinds of structured and unstructured, and semi-structured data in one place.
 The data warehouse aggregates and transforms data and makes it easily consumable for businesses.
 The data lake is still crucial because of predictive analytics.
 For example, pharma companies using AI and ML would be forced to go in that direction as the combination of structured, unstructured, and semi-structured cannot be done through data warehouses.
-However, the question arises how do you combine all that into a modern architecture that can help solve the problems by keeping both the platforms together and have both types of use cases managed to the aggregation of data and separation from the business use perspective.
+However, the question arises how do you combine all that into a modern architecture that can help solve the problems by keeping both the platforms together and having both types of use cases managed for the aggregation of data and separation from the business user perspective.
 That’s where I think both data lake and data warehouse can play a role and lead to more use cases.

 Ravi Achukola Data lake and data warehouse have a grey line.
-I wouldn’t say one is parallel to the second to fit for the purpose.
+I wouldn’t say one is parallel to the second to fit the purpose.
 Businesses are demanding real-time or almost near real-time analytics.
 Data lakes and data warehouses are best for this purpose, but when you have discrete data coming from different clouds.
 All you need to do is mashup in real-time, do a fast turnaround, so it is essential for us to build modern data architecture to help the customer, make their journey smooth, more effective, and turn that into an opportunity for us.